Sun Belt Commissioner Enjoying Continued Success

-CHARLOTTESVILLE — Sun Belt Conference Commissioner Keith Gill flew into Richmond ahead of Saturday’s game between the Sun Belt’s James Madison and nearby ACC foe Virginia, and noticed right away what was happening.
+CHARLOTTESVILLE — Sun Belt Conference Commissioner Keith Gill flew into Richmond ahead of Saturday’s game between the Sun Belt’s James Madison and nearby ACC foe Virginia and immediately noticed what was happening.

 Twelve of the 14 teams in the Sun Belt have defeated a Power 5 program in the past decade.
 That success has become part of the league’s marketing campaign, highlighted by the “Sun Belt Rising” slogan and occasional billboards in major markets such as New York City and Los Angeles.